 - Swelling of the face

 Rocky Mountain Spotted Fever can be difficult to diagnose solely on symptoms.
 Signs of RMSF can vary greatly from skin rashes to facial swelling and joint pain.
 An increase in body temperature, bleeding from the nose or mouth, coughing, and even abdominal pain can all be symptoms of RMSF.
-Oftentimes dogs with this tick-borne illness also report muscle pain, lethargy, and swollen legs but not every dog has every symptoms.
+Oftentimes dogs with this tick-borne illness also report muscle pain, lethargy, and swollen legs but not every dog has every symptom.
 Because of this variety of symptoms, it makes it hard to differentiate signs of RMSF from several other types of infections or ailments.